GSoster/idle-game/README.md

 - A status has to declare if it affects the production in a positive or negative way.
 - A status has to inform how much it will affect resource production (for example, up 20%, down 5%).
 - A status has to have a fixed time.
+- A status can affect only a specific type of helper: an electrical discharge can affect all the eletronic helpers.
 - It may have a brief description (shown as a tooltip).
 - it may stack or not (be applied twice or more during a same instant in time).
 Examples: A flood can temporary reduce the production in 40%.
 A shortage of electricity can bring production down 90%.